Dense Fog Advisory, High Wind Warning for Central Minnesota - NewsBreak

 Dense Fog Advisory, High Wind Warning for Central Minnesota

 UNDATED -- The National Weather Service has issued a Dense Fog Advisory until noon on Wednesday.
-A High Wind Warning will be in effect from 9:00 p.m....wjon.com
+A High Wind Warning will be in effect from 9:00 p.m....1037theloon.com

 UNDATED -- The National Weather Service has issued a Dense Fog Advisory until noon on Wednesday.
-A High Wind Warning will be in effect from 9:00 p.m....wjon.com
+A High Wind Warning will be in effect from 9:00 p.m....1037theloon.com

 Comments / 0